 This feature automatically locks all vehicle doors when the vehicle is shifted into any gear, putting the vehicle in motion.

-- 1. To disable/enable the autolock feature, select this function from the SETUP control for the current display mode. - 2.
-Press the RESET control to turn the autolock ON or OFF.
+1. To disable/enable the autolock feature, select this function from the SETUP control for the current display mode.

 AUTOLOCK < ON> OFF